mohsen-alizadeh/multi-ip-downloader/README.md

-multidl
+multi ip downloader
 =======

-multi ip downloader

-if you have multiple bandwidth limited ip you can use this project to increase your download speed
+if you have multiple bandwidth limited ip you can use this program to increase your download speed

 usage :
-php multidl.php fileurl
+edit config.php and enter your ip list then run program php multidl.php "fileurl"